-The Nominating/Corporate Governance Committee is responsible for identifying, reviewing and evaluating candidates to serve as directors of the Company (consistent with criteria approved by the Board of Directors), evaluating and making recommendations to the Board of Directors concerning stockholder nominees for election as directors, reviewing and evaluating incumbent directors, recommending to the Board of Directors for selection candidates for election to the Board of Directors, making recommendations to the Board of Directors regarding the membership of the committees of the Board of Directors, assessing the performance of the Board of Directors and advising the Board of Directors on corporate governance principles for the Company.
+The Nominating/Corporate Governance Committee is responsible for identifying, reviewing and evaluating candidates to serve as directors of the Company (consistent with criteria approved by the

+Board of Directors), evaluating and making recommendations to the Board of Directors concerning stockholder nominees for election as directors, reviewing and evaluating incumbent directors, recommending to the Board of Directors for selection candidates for election to the Board of Directors, making recommendations to the Board of Directors regarding the membership of the committees of the Board of Directors, assessing the performance of the Board of Directors and advising the Board of Directors on corporate governance principles for the Company.
 Our Nominating/Corporate Governance Committee charter can be found on the corporate governance section of our corporate website at www.inva.com.
 The current members of the Nominating/Corporate Governance Committee are Patrick G. LePore (Chairman), James L. Tyree and William H. Waltrip.
-Mr. LePore replaced Paul A. Pepe as a member and Chairman of the Nominating/Corporate Governance Committee effective March 3, 2017.
-All current members of the Nominating/Corporate Governance Committee are independent (as independence is currently defined in the Nasdaq listing standards).
-The Nominating/Corporate Governance Committee formally met three (3) times during 2016.
+Mr. LePore replaced Paul A. Pepe as a member and Chairman of the Nominating/Corporate Governance Committee are independent (as independence is currently defined in the Nasdaq listing standards).
+The Nominating/Corporate Governance Committee did not meet in 2016, but acted by written consent 2 times during the year.

 Our Nominating/Corporate Governance Committee believes that candidates for director should have certain minimum qualifications, including being able to read and understand basic financial statements and having the highest personal integrity and ethics.
 The Nominating/Corporate Governance Committee also considers such factors as having relevant expertise upon which to be able to offer advice and guidance to management, sufficient time to devote to our affairs, demonstrated excellence in his or her field, the ability to exercise sound business judgment and the commitment to rigorously represent the long-term interests of our stockholders.
 However, the Nominating/Corporate Governance Committee retains the right to modify these qualifications from time to time.
 Candidates for director nominees are reviewed in the context of the current composition of our Board of Directors, our operating requirements and the long-term interests of our stockholders.
 While we do not have a formal policy on diversity, our Nominating/Corporate Governance Committee considers diversity of experience as one of the factors it considers in conducting its assessment of director nominees, along with such other factors as it deems appropriate given the then current needs of the Board of Directors and the Company, to maintain a balance of knowledge, experience and capability.
 In the case of incumbent directors, our Nominating/Corporate Governance Committee reviews such directors' overall service to the Company during their term, including the number of meetings attended, level of participation, quality of performance, and any other relationships and transactions that might impair such directors' independence.
-In the case of new director candidates, the Nominating/Corporate Governance Committee also determines whether the nominee must be independent for Nasdaq purposes, which determination is based upon applicable Nasdaq listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
-The Nominating/Corporate Gove appropriate, a professional search firm.
-During 2016, Heidrick & Struggles was engaged to identify additional candidates for service on the Board of Directors.
-This search led to the identification and subsequent 2016 appointments of Ms. Duncan and Mr. LePore as new independent directors.
+In the case of new director candidates, the Nominating/Corporate Governance Committee also determines whether the nominee must be independent for Nasdag purposes. which determination is based upon applicable Nasdaq listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
+The Nominating/Corporate Governance Committee uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
 The Nominating/Corporate Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the Board of Directors.
 The Nominating/Corporate Governance Committee meets to discuss and consider such candidates' qualifications and then selects a nominee for recommendation to the Board of Directors by majority vote.